An Introduction to Geometric Topology: Laminations

-More generally, we may assign a positive weight $a_i>0$ at each $\gamma_i$ and define a measured geodesic lamination by giving the weight $a_i$ at each intersection $\alpha \cap \gamma_i$.
-By varying weights we get distinct measured laminations with the same support. \end{example}
+More generally, we may assign a positive weight $a_i>0$ at each component $\lambda_i$ of $\lambda$ and define a measured geodesic lamination by giving the weight $a_i$ at each intersection $\alpha \cap \gamma_i$.
+By varying weights we get distinct measured geodesic laminations with the same support. \end{example}